-Section 2. - Agency Service Fee
+Section 2 - Agency Fee

-For employees hired after July 1, 2011: It is agreed that the Employer or Union will notify all newly hired bargaining unit members that they are represented by the American Federation of State, county and Municipal Employees, AFL-CIO, Council 93, Local 1700, and the Employer or Union will explain that, by law they are not required to join the Union.
+It is agreed that the Employer or Union will notify all newly hired bargaining unit members that they are represented by the American Federation of State, County and Municipal Employees, AFL-CIO, Council 93, Local 1700, and the Employer or Union will explain that, by law they are not required to join the Union.

-Employees shall tender monthly membership dues or agency fees as provided for in MGL Ch.
+Employees shall tender monthly membership dues or agency fees as provided for in MGL.
+Ch.
 150E, Sec.
-12. Any employee who is not a member of the bargaining unit on June 30, 2011 shall be subject to an agency service fee unless said employee is or becomes a member of the union.
+12. Any employee who is not a dues paying member of the Union shall be subject to an agency service fee.
 Employees may pay the agency fee by payroll deduction.
 The union agrees to set the amount of the agency service fee and to administer procedures relating to the fees in accordance with all applicable laws and regulations.
 The Town shall not be obligated to take any action in regard to the employment of employees delinquent in the payment of such fees.
 Bargaining unit employees shall not be subject to dismissal or suspension for failure to pay the agency service fee, but the union may pursue payment through whatever legal means it deems appropriate.